motorina0/codenvy/DOCS.md

 ## Introduction
 Packaging to configure and run [Codenvy](https://codenvy.com) as a clustered set of Docker containers using Docker compose.

+## Beta
+This packaging and deployment approach is relatively new.
+We do not yet consider this ready for production deployment of Codenvy.
+We hope to offer this as the primary production configuration by the end of 2016.

 ## Team
 See [Contributors](../../graphs/contributors) for the complete list of developers that have contributed to this project.